schellingerhout/schellingerhout.github.io/_posts/2017-07-24-getting-started-with-r3.md

      0.00      0.03      0.01     -0.01     -0.02
 ```

-We are not limited to just mathematical operators we can also use logical operators
+We are not limited to just mathematical operators we can also use logical operators like this ...
 ```R
 actual_precipitation > 0.0
 ```
-Yields a result as if each element was compared against 0.0.
-In essence we applied the operator against a vector of length 5 and a vector of length 1, and 5 is a multiple of 1 so the comparison applied to each element.
+... which yields a result as if each element was compared against 0.0.
+In essence we applied the `>` operator against a vector of length 5 and a vector of length 1.
+Since 5 is a multiple of 1 the comparison was applied to each element.

 ```
    Monday   Tuesday Wednesday  Thursday    Friday